 IMMA Collection Freud Project, 2016 – 2021: Free Entry

-Renowned for his portrayal of the human form, Lucian Freud is best known for his intimate, honest, often visceral portraits.
-Working only from life, Freud’s studio was intensely private and he mainly worked with those he was close to, often asking subjects to sit for hundreds of hours over multiple sittings to better capture the essence of their personality.
-The works in the exhibition, housed in the specially designated Freud Centre in IMMA, mainly date from 1970 onwards and explore several of the artist’s key themes – works that reflect his interest in people and the natural world.
+Lucian Freud (1922-2011) was one of the greatest realist painters of the 20th century.
+Renowned for his portrayal of the human form, Freud is best known for his intimate, honest, often visceral portraits.
+Working only from life Freud’s studio was intensely private and he mainly worked with those he was close to, often asking subjects to sit for hundreds of hours over multiple sittings to better capture the essence of their personality.

 Tuesday 11:30 - 17:30